Jeremy Jacobs

 Jeremy Maurice Jacobs Sr. (born January 21, 1940) is an American billionaire businessman, the owner of the Boston Bruins and chairman of Delaware North.
-Forbes magazine ranks him as 481st richest person in the world.
+Forbes magazine ranks him as 669th richest person in the world.

 Early life and education

 Jacobs was born in 1940, the son of Genevieve (née Bibby) and Louis Jacobs.
 His mother was of Irish Catholic descent, and his father was the son of Jewish immigrants from Poland.
 The original surname of his family's paternal side was Yakobovitch.
-In 1915, his father and his two brothers, Charles and Marvin, founded a company that first sold concessions in theaters and then expanded to major league ballparks.
+In 1915, his father and his father's two brothers, Charles and Marvin, founded a company that first owned concessions in theaters and then expanded to major league ballparks.
 His father took over the company in the 1950s when the health of his brothers faltered and Jeremy took over at age 28 when his father died in 1968.
 Louis also at one point was the operator at the Buffalo Memorial Auditorium and owned the Buffalo Bisons of the American Hockey League and the Cincinnati Royals of the National Basketball Association.

-Jacobs has a bachelor of science degree from the State University of New York at Buffalo School of Management, and attended the six-week Harvard Business School Advanced Management Program.
+Jacobs has a Bachelor of Science degree from the State University of New York at Buffalo School of Management, and attended the six-week Harvard Business School Advanced Management Program.